arangodb/docs/3.10/administration-reduce-memory-footprint.md

 many or large open transactions, this can sum up to a large amount of RAM usage.

-Once a transaction is committed and data is supposed to written out to level 0 SST files, there is RAM usage for table builders.

-As mentioned above in the block cache section, RAM usage for table builders can be accounted for with the block cache, if `--rocksdb.reserve-table-builder-memory` is set to `true`.

 A further limit on RAM usage can be imposed by setting the option

 ```